Kansas vs. Arkansas Predictions & Picks - NCAA Tournament Second Round

 Kansas vs. Arkansas Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game at Wells Fargo Arena has the Kansas Jayhawks (28-7) taking on the Arkansas Razorbacks (21-13) at 5:15 PM (on March 18).
-Our computer prediction projects a 73-70 victory for Kansas, who is a small favorite based on our model.
+Saturday's game features the Kansas Jayhawks (28-7) and the Arkansas Razorbacks (21-13) clashing at Wells Fargo Arena (on March 18) at 5:15 PM.
+This matchup, according to our computer prediction, will result in a 73-70 win for Kansas.

-According to our computer prediction, Arkansas should cover the point spread, which is currently listed at 3.5.
-The two teams are projected to come in below the 143.5 total.
+According to our computer prediction, the Kansas versus Arkansas matchup has a predicted point spread that equals the actual spread (3.5).
+The two sides are projected to exceed the 142.5 over/under.

 Kansas vs. Arkansas Game Info & Odds